 Like we’ve mentioned before, your Royal Spa Hot Tub is a great place to practice easy, stress-relieving exercises.

 Not only do our energy-efficient hot tubs offer an oasis for relaxation and fun, but they can also be a means for you to build up your physical energy by adding hot tub exercises to your routine.

 In this edition of our easy hot tub exercises, we’re focusing on energy-building workouts that will make you feel great.

-This is one of the exercises that seems obvious, but most people give up too soon!
+The first of our hot tub exercises, it may seem obvious, but most people give up too soon!
 Try standing upright and lifting one leg after the other, at a pace similar to a jog.
 Get your arms into the action, moving them back and forth as your legs keep going.

 Start slow and increase your pace to a quick jog as you feel comfortable.
 The resistance from the water and the cardio from jogging will combine for a great workout if you keep at it.

 If you are able to listen to music, try turning on one of your favorite songs that has a good jogging beat- this can keep you from getting bored of jogging in place while you’re building up your energy.

 You will need a pool noodle or something else that floats in order to do this exercise.
 Stand upright in the hot tub and place the noodle under one of your feet (the sides of the noodle will curl up toward the water’s surface.)